Gentling Wild Horses;

 "You know it's funny how when you listen to people you listen with your ears.
 When you listen to horses you have to listen with your whole body." ...
 'Nuff said.

 Horses think in pictures (images).
 Thus when I'm trying to work through a problem, I break it down into mental pictures and I have much better success.
 Deanna Akin takes it even farther than that.
 She writes that she actually leads her horse, step by step, through the process... even drawing the patterns in the dirt with a stick.
 She says it keeps her horses curious and they seem to do well with the new maneuvers.
-(You can bet we're going to try this idea out when the weather improves!)
+(You can bet that generating curiosity in the horse before training certainly "primes the pump")

 Notwithstanding the various approaches that we use, the success we achieved in the saddle was directly proportionate to the success we gained in preparation "on the ground".